ebsi-bblake/pheonix/README.md

 3. Commit your changes
 4. Push and open a pull request

-Please use consistent code style and include tests if applicable.
+Use consistent code style.
+Include tests or clear examples if relevant.

 ## License

-**[No license specified — add a LICENSE file or clarify usage terms here]**
+**[No license specified — please add a LICENSE file or clarify usage terms]**

 ## Contact